chihacknight/chihacknight.org/_posts/blog/2016-11-26-post-election-community-feedback-results.md

 categories:
   - blog
 title: "Post-election community feedback results"
 description: "On November 15, 2016, Chi Hack Night held a post-election community feedback session.
 It was our largest Chi Hack Night ever with over 165 attendees.
-Thank you to everyone for participating!
-Many ideas were discussed, new relationships were made, and feelings were shared.
-But most of all, it just felt good to be in a room full of people who wanted to collaborate and work towards improving the public good."
+Read through the full results and see how our community is planning to adapt to America's new political reality."
 date: 2016-11-26
 image: /images/blog/2016-11-25-post-election-feedback/img1.jpg
 author: Derek Eder